om252345/composemeshgradient/README.md

 ## 💡 Showcase & Inspiration

-MeshGrad provides the core tools to build a wide variety of dynamic and interactive effects.
+ComposeMeshGradient provides the core tools to build a wide variety of dynamic and interactive effects.
 The `MeshGradientState` allows you to update colors and points on every frame, making it possible to connect the gradient to any external state or user input.
 Here are some ideas to inspire you:

 * **Interactive Backgrounds:** Create gradients that respond to user input by capturing events and updating the `MeshGradientState`.
   * **Touch Interaction:** Make the mesh points ripple away from a user's touch.